knowledgevis/wsi_infer_web/README.rst

 This is descriptive rather than prescriptive, but it is what has been tested.

 * Do this work with Python3
-* Have two virtualenvs, one for girder named `girder` and one for girder-worker named `gw`.
+* Have a virtualenv or use conda
 * Install mongo and rabbitmq

 * In virtualenv **girder** run the following commands, it doesn't matter where you run them from: